 - Have a clear plan and grit

 - When you aim to get trading to a subconscious level quickly, the only way to do this is to have as many trading samples as possible

 - The biggest reason risk management is important is that it’s the only thing that protects you from having to stop

 - No matter what kind of meditation you use, the benefit of it is the quietness of your mind

 - Most people think the market is controlled by computers; in fact, it’s people making a decision and computers executing the orders algorithmically

-- Prop is almost like giving steroids to somebody who has strong potential
+- A prop is almost like giving steroids to somebody who has strong potential

 - Duplicating someone’s trades isn’t going to make any money in the long run.
 You have to understand how the market works and make it work for you